wovo/hwlib/readme.md

 at the Hogeschool Utrecht, HBO-ICT.

-The typical blink-a-led application code using hwlib (assuming the target board has a default led) is:
+The typical blink-a-led application code using hwlib (assuming a target board like the Arduino Uno that has a default led) is:

 ```C++
 #include "hwlib.hpp"